thalescpl-io/CipherTrust-KMIP-Key-Xfer/README.md

 e) The KMIP library comes from PYKMIP.
 You can find their documentation here: https://pykmip.readthedocs.io/en/latest/client.html

 f) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP

+**DISCLAIMER**:  Private keys provided in this repository should be considered compromised.
+They are included for demonstration and educational purposes only and should not be used in a production environment.